 Placement on probation will appear on the academic transcript.

-** A student who is ineligible to advance in the professional program is subject to academic dismissal (see section on Academic Dismissal) or may be required to satisfactorily repeat portions of the curriculum.
+** A student who is ineligible to advance in the professional program is subject to academic dismissal or may be required to satisfactorily repeat portions of the curriculum.

 Dismissal is reserved for those situations where the student is deemed incapable of fulfilling institutional or academic requirements in a timely manner.
-When a student is being considered by the Committee on Course & Standing for a dismissal recommendation, the student shall be notified in writing that such a recommendation is to be considered.
-The student shall, at his/her option, have the opportunity to (a) voluntarily withdraw from the program, (b) submit a written statement of mitigating circumstances to the committee for its consideration, or (c) appear personally to explain any mitigating circumstance before the Committee on Course & Standing makes its recommendation to the Dean for Academic Affairs.
-The student will have the opportunity to meet with the Dean or Academic Affairs to review his/her case.
+When the Committee on Course and Standing is considering a student for academic dismissal, the student shall be notified in writing by the Office for Academic Affairs that such a recommendation is to be considered.
+The student shall, at his/her option, have the opportunity to (a) voluntarily withdraw from the program, (b) submit a written statement of mitigating circumstances to the committee for its consideration, or (c) appear personally to explain any mitigating circumstance before the Committee on Course & Standing makes its recommendation to the dean for academic affairs.
+The student will have the opportunity to meet with the dean or academic affairs to review his/her case.